A Comparison of Specific and Shared Effects Associated with Physical Therapy Interventions

 Keywords

-Aging, Exercise, Movement Disorders, Nervous System, Physical Therapy, Stroke, Stroke Recovery
+Aging, Exercise, Movement Disorders, Nervous System, Physical Therapy, Rehabilitation Studies, Stroke, Stroke Recovery

 Summary

 Hand disability after stroke has a profound negative impact on functional ability and independence.
 Hand therapy may be augmented with sensory stimulation for better outcomes.
 We have developed a novel sensory stimulation - unfelt vibration applied via a wristwatch.
-In this study, we will determine if combining this stimulation with hand task practice is superior to hand task practice alone.
+Participants will receive this novel stimulation with hand task practice therapy or therapy only to determine if use of this stimulation is better for recovery.

 Institution